syncfusion-content/wpf-docs/wpf/SfSchedule/dayview.md

 ---
 layout: post
 title: DayView with WPF Scheduler | Syncfusion
-description: This section explains about how to use the reminder and handle reminder events for ScheduleAppointment in SfSchedule.
+description: This section explains about the DayView settings and that appearance customization for WPF Scheduler.
 platform: wpf
 control: SfSchedule
 documentation: ug
 ---

 ## DayView
 DayView is used to view a single day.
-By default, the current day will bevisible.
+By default, the current day will be visible.
 Appointments on a specific day will be scheduled on the basis of their duration in the respective time slots.

 ## Day Header Date Format
-The default Header date format of the Day view can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.
+The default Header date format of the DayView can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.

 {% tabs %}
 {% highlight xaml %}